domenico-piol/rh-crossclusternetworking/skupper/README.md

 ### Skupper setup
 Let's focus on Skupper now... follow the tutorial.

-On our local machine, connect to the OpenShift cluster running the SCCstore demo and initialize Skupper:
+On our local machine, connect to the OpenShift cluster running the SCCstore demo and initialize the Skupper Router in the namespace:

     oc project aws
     skupper init --enable-console --enable-flow-collector --console-auth unsecured